 What is Pandemic Economics?

-While series of studies have been carried out on past pandemics and projections made about current and future pandemics, economists have shied away from defining the term pandemic economics and from providing a generally acceptable and rational framework for dealing with these global emergencies.
+While a series of studies have been carried out on past pandemics and projections made about current and future pandemics, economists have shied away from defining the term pandemic economics and from providing a generally acceptable and rational framework for dealing with these global emergencies.
 The economics discipline has provided the most influential framework for thinking about public policies, but it has proved inadequate, both in preparing for the current emergency and for dealing with it.
 The pandemic underlines the necessity for a rethinking of our received ideas about economics and points in some directions that this rethinking should take.

-To me, pandemic economics is the study that seeks to investigate a global outbreak of disease, its effects on the national and international economies, with intentions to proffer best possible responses by government (and private) instruments towards ensuring public health and enhancing the flow of economic activities before, during and after an outbreak.
+To me, pandemic economics is the study that seeks to investigate a global outbreak of disease, its effects on the national and international economies, with intentions to proffer the best possible responses by government (and private) instruments towards ensuring public health and enhancing the flow of economic activities before, during and after an outbreak.

 GDP GROWTH OR PUBLIC HEALTH